 Christmas can be a time of overindulgence and over-consumption, but it doesn’t have to be that way.
-For the third year in a row, we’re running our 12 Days of Conscious Christmas series – because we can definitely be more mindful during the festive season and still have a jolly old time.
+For the fourth year in a row, we’re running our 12 Days of Conscious Christmas series – because we can definitely be more mindful during the festive season and still have a jolly old time.
+Ho ho ho to that!

-A pile of unwanted presents on Boxing Day, wrapping paper strewn on the floor, tinsel drooping off trees of plastic, hangovers, gout.
+You know the scene: a pile of unwanted presents on Boxing Day, wrapping paper strewn across the floor, tinsel drooping off trees filled with plastic, hangovers, gout.
+Sound familiar?
 If this is reminiscent of your Christmases past, remember that it doesn’t have to be this way.
 Life can be so much simpler without all the stuff that we’ve been conditioned to believe is ‘festive tradition’.
-Make new traditions, set yourself free from the faff, and get creative this holiday with these 8 waste-free alternatives.
+Make new traditions, set yourself free from the faff, and get creative this holiday with these eight waste-free alternatives.

 1. The gift of experiences